spiderlili/Game-Conference-Notes/DevelopBrighton2022/Developing Technical Skills to Increase Your Creativity.md

 - Online courses

 ### The Habit Loop: Make New Habits Stick
-1. Trigger
+1. Trigger: make your trigger obvious using reminders
-2. Action
+2. Action: create a nice environment to entice your brain
-3. Reward
+3. Reward: use satisfying rewards like your favourite drink

 ## The Future of Technical vs Creative
 - Node-based software for artists to do things themselves instead of asking programmers, more new roles that require creative & technical balance.